Thanksgiving travelers return through Santa Barbara Airport | NewsChannel 3-12

 Thanksgiving travelers return through Santa Barbara Airport

-SANTA BARBARA, Calif. — After a week filled with Thanksgiving festivities, many travelers headed back home.
+SANTA BARBARA, Calif. — After a week filled with Thanksgiving festivities, many travelers headed back home this weekend.

 Although it wasn’t busy by any means, there were still plenty of people passing through the Santa Barbara Airport.